MrFishPL/devchallenges.io-MyTeamPage-MrFishPL-/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
+- Where can I see your demo?<br>
   [here](https://mrfishpl.github.io/devchallenges.io-MyTeamPage-MrFishPL-/)
-- What was your experience?
+- What was your experience?<br>
-  TIt was very interesting design to code.
+  It was very interesting design to code.
 It required a lot of creativity from me and a lot of informations searching.
-- What have you learned/improved?
-Grid turned out to be more useful than I previously thought.
+- What have you learned/improved? <br>Grid turned out to be more useful than I previously thought.
-- Your wisdom? :)
+- Your wisdom? :)<br>
   Dear children, learn grid even you think flexbox is better ;_;

 ### Built With